William F. Buckley Jr.: Religion

 Buckley was raised a Catholic and was a member of the Knights of Malta.
+He was committed to Catholic devotionals, including praying the Rosary daily.

-The release of his first book, God and Man at Yale, in 1951 was met with some specific criticism pertaining to his Catholicism.
-McGeorge Bundy, dean of Harvard at the time, wrote in The Atlantic that "it seems strange for any Roman Catholic to undertake to speak for the Yale religious tradition".
-Henry Sloane Coffin, a Yale trustee, accused Buckley's book of "being distorted by his Roman Catholic point of view" and stated that Buckley "should have attended Fordham or some similar institution".
+The 1951 release of his first book, God and Man at Yale, was met with some specific criticism pertaining to his Catholicism.
+McGeorge Bundy, dean of Harvard at the time, wrote in The Atlantic, "it seems strange for any Roman Catholic to undertake to speak for the Yale religious tradition".
+Henry Sloane Coffin, a Yale trustee, wrote that the book was "distorted by his Roman Catholic point of view" and that Buckley "should have attended Fordham or some similar institution".

 In his 1997 book Nearer, My God, Buckley condemned what he viewed as "the Supreme Court's war against religion in the public school" and argued that Christian faith was being replaced by "another God [...] multiculturalism".
 He disapproved of the liturgical reforms following the Second Vatican Council, writing of the loss of the Latin Mass: "I pray the sacrifice will yield a rich harvest of informed Christians.
 But to suppose that it will is the most difficult act of faith I have ever been called upon to make, because it tears against the perceptions of all my senses."
-Buckley was also interested in the writings of the 20th-century Italian writer Maria Valtorta.

 Education and military service

 Buckley attended the National Autonomous University of Mexico (or UNAM) until 1943.
 The next year, upon his graduation from the U.S. Army Officer Candidate School (OCS), he was commissioned as a second lieutenant in the United States Army.
 In his book Miles Gone By, he briefly recounts being a member of Franklin Roosevelt's honor guard upon Roosevelt's death.
 He served stateside throughout the war at Fort Benning, Georgia; Fort Gordon, Georgia; and Fort Sam Houston, Texas.

 After the war ended in 1945, Buckley enrolled at Yale University, where he became a member of the secret Skull and Bones society and was a masterful debater.
 He was an active member of the Conservative Party of the Yale Political Union, and served as chairman of the Yale Daily News and as an informer for the FBI.
 At Yale, Buckley studied political science, history, and economics and graduated with honors in 1950.
 He excelled in the Yale Debate Association; under the tutelage of Yale professor Rollin G. Osterweis, Buckley honed his acerbic style.